Uniform Mordell-Lang Plus Bogomolov: Introduction

-Let $\Sp(X)$ denote the \emph{special locus} of $X$ (i.e. the union of positive-dimensional cosets in $X$).
-Kawamata \cite{Kawamata} showed $\Sp(X)$ is a closed subvariety of $X$.
-Write $X^\circ:=X-\Sp(X)$.
-Then all cosets in $X^\circ$ are points and Theorem \ref{poonen} implies the finiteness of the set $X^\circ \cap \Gamma'_\epsilon$.
+Define the \emph{special locus} of $X$, denoted by $\Sp(X)$, as the union of positive-dimensional cosets in $X$, which is Zariski closed as shown by Kawamata \cite{Kawamata}.
+Denote the open complement by $X^\circ:=X-\Sp(X)$.
+Then all cosets in $X^\circ$ are just points and Theorem \ref{poonen} implies the finiteness of the set $X^\circ(\bar\QQ) \cap \Gamma'_\epsilon$.

 A motivating question for this paper is: \emph{can we choose $\epsilon$ above to be independent of the choice of $\Gamma$?} The answer is yes and indeed we can get a more uniform result, combining the uniform Mordell-Lang conjecture and the uniform Bogomolov conjecture proved in \cite{GGK}.